 Is that expensive?
 Hell yeah?
 Is it worth it?
 That depends on your needs.
 You will need to consult with a diabetes doctor/endocrinologist to really understand your needs.
 You can also watch our YouTube video to understand if you really need Dexcom G6.

-I do know where you live in but most people cannot afford hundreds of dollars monthly with or without insurance.
+I do know where you live but most people cannot afford hundreds of dollars monthly with or without insurance.
 Yet, my service still helps patients to get their diabetes under control regardless of the device they use.
-My team also works with insurances to try to get the best coverage for our patients.
+My team also works with insurance to try to get the best coverage for our patients.
 It is hard work.
 It can take sometimes hours.
 Patients get frustrated when the process goes more than a few weeks.
 Unfortunately between the Dexcom company, the insurance company in our office can be a tremendous amount of paperwork.

 If you have any insurance coverage is likely.
 On the other hand, there is no guarantee that your insurance will cover Dexcom G6.
-We will talk more about insurance coverage of Dexcom G6 below.
+We will talk more about the insurance coverage of Dexcom G6 below.